Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 Lack of employee training: Employees not up to speed on ITAR regulations can inadvertently cause violations.
 As such, regular training is crucial.

-ITAR Exemptions and Exceptions
+ITAR exemptions and exceptions

 ITAR regulations are stringent, but there are certain exemptions and exceptions that organizations can leverage.
 Understanding these exemptions can help organizations navigate ITAR more effectively, but they should be applied carefully to maintain compliance.
 The full list of exemptions can be found in the final rule.